Being nice to your husband does not make you a doormat.

-Let me start today with a statement that shouldn’t be controversial: Making love with your husband, when you don’t particularly want to initially, is not the same as rape.
+And, along the same lines, let me say something which really shouldn’t be controversial: Making love with your husband, when you don’t particularly want to initially, is not the same as rape.

 I can’t believe that some people think it is, but I’ve had a ton of people react just that way to my post about “just say yes“.
 This is so abhorringly cruel to real rape victims I don’t even know where to start.
 To make love and decide to jump in, even when you’re tired, is not the same as being forced to have sex.
 Are people really that stupid?
 Any rape survivor can tell you that the two are not even close.
 And equating them is diminishing the very real terror and pain that rape victims experience.

 Yet as I mentioned yesterday, I’ve had a ton of visitors from sites lately that have been mocking the Christian view of marriage, and that’s one of the primary lines of attack: I’m telling women it’s okay if their husbands rape them.
 Give.
 Me.
 A. Break.
 Now, I know where they’re coming from, since I’ve done a Masters in Sociology with an emphasis on Women’s Studies, too.
 I’ve read all that feminist literature that calls all sex rape, and while it totally messed up my sex life in the early part of my marriage, I’ve thankfully been able to leave it behind and realize how great sex in marriage is.

 So let’s take a look at this more closely, and see what it actually means to say, “I’m only ever going to make love to my husband if I myself am completely and totally in the mood at that time“.
 If you’ve decided that your feelings matter more than being nice to your husband, then you are:

 1. Opting for Parallel, Separate Lives instead of Intimate Lives